trycrmr/magickapp/README.md

 TODO:
 - Set up testing and write tests
 - Implement each of these in order of immediate need: https://www.imagemagick.org/script/command-line-options.php .
-Currently only grayscale is implemented
+Currently only grayscale is implemented.
 - Handle input options and output options differently
 - Ensure chaining works as expected.
-Might have to simplify naming convention of destination files so they can be easily and repeatably referenced.
+Might have to simplify naming convention of destination files so they can be easily and repeatably referenced
-- Switch statement of options could be a hash table instead, but who cares.
+- Switch statement of options could be a hash table instead, but who cares
 - Maybe consider maintaining some sort of state to pretty print the results to the user

-- Be able to run `convert` without an option and things don't break